Global-Ecosystems-Atlas/.github/profile/README.md

 Global Ecosystems Atlas [Year] Group on Earth Observations.
 Available from: https://globalecosystemsatlas.org/.
 Accessed on [Date].

 ### Contacts
 If you have questions or queries about the Atlas GitHub organisation please contact [Nick Murray](nicholas.murray@jcu.edu.au) or [Ben Cresswell](benjamin.cresswell@jcu.edu.au).
+This Github repository is managed and maintained by the [JCU Global Ecology Lab](www.globalecologylab.org).